Software Design Concepts

 Pseudocode

-An informal, human-readable description of an algorithm using structured language that resembles code but isn't tied to any specific programming language.
+An informal, human-readable description of an algorithm using structured language that resembles code but is not tied to any specific programming language.
+Pseudocode uses plain English mixed with programming constructs like IF, WHILE, and FOR to describe logic without worrying about syntax rules.

 Flowchart